Definitionary and the Language Independent Document

 You can read a LID in any language present in the Definitionary, regardless in which language the document was originally composed.
 This has boundless possibilities to transform humanity.
 Not only can people communicate without becoming multilingual, but the Definitionary preserves all the unique concepts of each language.

-Creating the Definitionary is going to be time consuming.
-However, it is helped by the many open source dictionaries currently being created.
-Also, daily conversation uses as few as 5,000 words.
+Creating the Definitionary is going to be time consuming, although a working Defininitionary may require definitions for a bare 1000 words.
+Additinally, the project is helped by the many open source dictionaries.
 Naturally, technical terms are required, but once again, the number of terms is reasonable, and terms can be added over time.

-Grammar of the LID is an interesting problem.
-Based on linguistic research in the area of universal concepts in language, it is possible to create simplified grammatical encodings that work for everyone.
-My approach relies on a formal syntactical convention used in composing a LID.
+Grammar of the LID is an interesting problem which I plan to avoid for the time being.
+That said research work done in the area of universal concepts in language, suggests that it is possible to create simplified grammatical encodings that work for everyone.
+One approach for LID might rely on a formal syntactical convention used in composing a LID.
 Rule-based decoding for each language renders the LID into sensible output.
-Guides will specify what kinds of compromises have been made for each language, and I'm guessing that someone can read through a guide to their language in a few minutes.
-For many Indo-European languages the problem will be small due to their overall similarities.
+Guides could specify what kinds of compromises have been made for each language, and I'm guessing that someone can read through a guide to their language in a few minutes.
+For many languages the problem will be small due to their overall similarities.

 I'm currently adding American English, and Spanish to the Definitionary.
-I plan to encode my Volkswagen Bug web site (which is quite popular) into LID web pages.
+I plan to encode one of my web sites into LID web pages.
 At that point, the site becomes available in both English and Spanish.
-Due to the limited topic, my Volkswagen Bug site requires fewer than 750 definitions.
+Due to the limited topic, a single site requires fewer than 750 definitions.

 Although I plan to open source the Definitionary, it makes sense to get the project onto a firm business footing.
 Conceptually, the business model is based on revenue generated from training, consulting (primarily, document repository indexing), cultural guides, etc. The revenue stream keeps the project going, and is used to fund development of additional languages.
 It may be possible to get government and/or business funding for some popular languages.
 However, I expect that the Definitionary project will have to find internal resources for smaller languages.